 The undergraduate programs in the School of Business are designed to prepare graduates for positions in the ministry of business.
-With baccalaureate majors in Accounting, Business Administration (with concentrations in Finance and Marketing), Business and Culinary Arts, Business and Technology, Human Resource Management, and International Business; associate degrees in two majors; and the graduate degrees of Master of Science in Accountancy and Master of Business Administration, the School of Business presents opportunities for excellent preparation for any of hundreds of different career paths.
-An experienced, well-prepared and dedicated faculty provide the type of education that enables graduates of the School of Business to achieve leadership positions in their chosen field.
-Recruiters from many of America's leading industries come to the campus to interview our students.
+The School of Business has baccalaureate majors in accounting, business administration, and business and culinary arts.
+There are also associate degree programs in business and in culinary arts.
+The experienced, well-prepared and dedicated faculty members provide the education that enables graduates to achieve leadership positions in their chosen fields.
+Recruiters from many of America's leading industries come to the campus to interview these students.